Vyral/base-template/_posts/2018-05-09-tips-about-gifting-funds-to-purchase-a-home.md

 Today I’d like to discuss how you can buy a home using gift funds.

 Some consumers who to come to us for help are short of funds to close on their homes.
-Some of them are lucky enough to have a family member who offers to help by gifting them money.
+Some of them are lucky enough to have a family member who offers help by gifting them money.

 **Gift funds are a great way to bridge that gap**.
-The alternative is a pretty expensive down payment assistance program which has some restrivitice qualification standards.
+The alternative is a pretty expensive down payment assistance program which has some restrictive qualification standards.

 {% include pullquote.html %}